chalmers-revere/opendlv/README.md

 and the provided software handles communication, safety and override functions, sensor fusion, decision making, and visualisation.

+Applications based on OpenDLV are usually grouped in UDP multicast sessions belonging to `225.0.0.X`, where X is from the range [1,254].
+The actual group number is expressed using the commandline parameter `--cid=111`.
+Only the microservices that belong to the same `CID` can communicate with each other.
+When a microservice shall be used to interface with multiple hardware units of the same type (e.g., multiple GPS units from the same vendor), simply add `--id=Y`, where Y is a positive number to differentiate between messages of the same type.
+At the receiving end, the value Y is made available in `Envelope`'s field `senderStamp`.

 It is written entirely in high-quality, standard C++14 with a strong focus is on code clarity, portability, and performance.